SF-Rocker/SF-Rocker/README.md

 - 👀 I’m interested in Linux system administration and automation
 - 🌱 I’m currently learning Debian and Fedora server management
 - 💞️ I’m looking to collaborate on open-source projects related to Linux configs and Raspberry Pi setups
+- I have forked a Project, to show architechure support, because some did not have compatibility, and simply changed the architechure in Manjaro Arch on a Orange Pi 800, it was very interesting Project, since the Pi 800, I have been learning the Raspberry pi 5, and the Raspberry pi Zero 2W for basic computing with even headless setups and SSH.
 - 📫 How to reach me: tjpendley@myyahoo.com | tjpendley0@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I Love computers, and will learn anything, and get the problem fixed.